Community@UAF WordPress uses the block editor.

 Answer: We have attempted to provide a variety of current themes with customization options.
 If there is a specific free theme you need to have installed, please use the contact form to make the request.
-The Community@UAF administrator will make the determination whether the theme will be installed.
+The Community@UAF administrator will make the determination of whether the theme will be installed.

 Question: Can I install a new plugin?

 Answer: If you would like to install a plugin that is not currently available, you will need to make a request to the Community@UAF administrator.
 Please use the contact form to make this request.
-The administrator will make the determination whether the plugin will be installed.
+The administrator will make the determination of whether the plugin will be installed.